 Aglianico: 15 gallons (3 carboys)

 It looks like most of the storage is available, without needing to bottle last year's wine to free up space.
-Good news; we'll let the 2009 wines age longer before bottling, which should improve their quality.
+Good news

 I wonder if we'll be harvesting the Tempranillo Labor Day Weekend?
 And, when will the annual 3-Vineyard Harvest at Merlot Mike's take place?